Quercusoak/NLP_clustering_unrecognized_requests/README.md

 - Cluster the requests based on their semantic similarity.
 - Save the clustering results to the specified output file.
 - Evaluate the clustering solution by comparing it against an example solution.

+-

+# NLP Clustering of Unrecognized Requests

+This project applies unsupervised learning methods to cluster unrecognized requests from users.
+By grouping similar requests together, the system identifies common themes and potential areas for improvement in intent recognition.
+The approach leverages modern NLP techniques to generate high-quality clusters with descriptive titles and representative examples.

+## Overview

+The workflow of the project is as follows:

+- Embed requests using SentenceTransformer.
+- Group requests into clusters based on cosine similarity.
+- Improves efficiency by halting clustering iterations when minimal changes are detected.
+- Assign fitting titles to clusters using n-grams frequency analysis.
+- Select diverse representative sentences for each cluster using Maximal Marginal Relevance (MMR).
+- Evaluate the clustering solution.